CornerstonePres/cornerstone-pres/_events/2020-03-31-spiritual-practices.md

 Lectio Divina is the practice of prayerfully reading scripture.
 The scriptures are God's Word spoken to you in the present moment - alive, the Living Word.

 Begin with a **Prayer of Preparation**: "Loving God, you have so made us that we cannot live by bread alone, but by every word that proceeds from your mouth.
 Give us a hunger for your Word, and in that food satisfy our daily need; through Jesus the Christ.
 Amen" [*Book of Common Worship*, p.
-20]. repeat this prayer until you feel ready to be open to what God's Living Word is speaking today.
+20].
+Repeat this prayer until you feel ready to be open to what God's Living Word is speaking today.

 Choose a Bible passage (*for example*): The Gospel of John chapter 17, verses 20 through 26 \[John 17:20-26]